 We are using Django's built in coverage report package to track our python code coverage.
 To set up the code coverage report, follow these instructions

 - sudo docker-compose up

-Then, open a new terminal and cd into the src directory and type the following line counts are summed up in the final coverage report.
-The following image provides an example to these statistics.
+Then, open a new terminal and cd into the src directory and type the following

 - sudo docker exec -it backend bash

 - coverage run --source='.' manage.py test

 - coverage report